 Typography: caption

-Unselect Visible in the Label section of the Properties view.
+In the Label section of the Properties view, deselect Visible.

-Drag and drop the Email attribute below the PhoneStatus field.
+Drag the Email attribute and drop it below the PhoneStatus field.

-Drag and drop the ID attribute into the third nested container.
+Drag the ID attribute and drop it into the third nested container.

-Enter the following expression in the SemQL Editor and then select OK:
+Enter the following expression in the SemQL editor, and click OK.

 LPAD(SEM_TO_CHAR(ID), 6 , '0')